2-chlorobenzoate 1,2-dioxygenase

-The 4 substrates of this enzyme are 2-chlorobenzoate, NADH, H^{+}, and O_{2}, whereas its 4 products are catechol, chloride, NAD^{+}, and CO_{2}.
+The four substrates of this enzyme are 2-chlorobenzoic acid, reduced nicotinamide adenine dinucleotide (NADH), oxygen and a proton.
+Its products are catechol, carbon dioxide, oxidised NAD^{+}, and a chloride ion.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of two atoms o oxygen into the other donor.
-The systematic name of this enzyme class is 2-chlorobenzoate,NADH:oxygen oxidoreductase (1,2-hydroxylating, dechlorinating, decarboxylating).
+This enzyme is an oxidoreductase that uses molecular oxygen as oxidant and incorporates both its atoms into the starting material.
+The systematic name of its class is 2-chlorobenzoate,NADH:oxygen oxidoreductase (1,2-hydroxylating, dechlorinating, decarboxylating).
 This enzyme is also called 2-halobenzoate 1,2-dioxygenase.
-This enzyme participates in benzoate degradation via coa ligation.
-It employs one cofactor, iron.
+It can oxidise other 2-halo substituted benzoic acids.